Legal instruments and agreements

 2. Collaborating with others

-For any type of agreement listed below, please contact your Research Support Office to ascertain that its contents are complete and correct, and to make sure that the correct person signs the agreement on behalf of the UU.
+For any type of agreement listed below, please contact your Research Support Office or faculty privacy office to ascertain that its contents are complete and correct, and to make sure that the correct person signs the agreement on behalf of the UU.
 You can also use the flowchart in the Data Privacy Handbook to help you determine which agreement you may need.

 Confidentiality agreement or Non-disclosure agreement (NDA)